Please click here to share your news. Have a photo to share? Send it our way!

 Dan McKanan (PhD'98) has published Prophetic Encounters: Religion and the American Radical Tradition, with Beacon press.
 In it, McKanan challenges simple distinctions between “religious” and “secular” activism, showing that religious beliefs and practices have been integral to every American movement promoting liberty, equality, and solidarity.
 He is Ralph Waldo Emerson Unitarian Universalist Association Senior Lecturer at Harvard Divinity School.

-Kelly Hayes (AM'96, PhD'04) joined the Universidade Estadual do rio de Janeiro as a visiting professor for fall 2012, in conjunction with a Fulbright grant for U.S. scholars.
+Kelly Hayes (MA'96, PhD'04) joined the Universidade Estadual do rio de Janeiro as a visiting professor for fall 2012, in conjunction with a Fulbright grant for U.S. scholars.
 As part of her Fulbright project, she is researching the Valley of the Dawn, a new Brazilian religion founded in 1968.
 She is Associate Professor of Religious Studies at Indiana University–Purdue University Indianapolis.

-Jon Ebel (AM'99, PhD'04) was awarded tenure at the University of Illinois at Urbana Champaign and is now Associate Professor of American Religion.
+Jon Ebel (MA'99, PhD'04) was awarded tenure at the University of Illinois at Urbana Champaign and is now Associate Professor of American Religion.
 He was also awarded the Helen Corley Petit prize for the best tenure dossier in the College of Liberal Arts and Sciences.